-Each ERGM parameter in the fully saturated model is equivalent to the parameter on that term crossed by Y in the ULL.
-These relationships between parameter values also hold for non-saturated models.
+Each ERG model parameter in the fully saturated model is equivalent to the parameter on that term crossed by Y in the ULL.
+These relationships between parameter values also hold for nonsaturated models, as will be seen in the following example.